discordeno/discordeno/website/docs/bigbot/step-3-gateway.md

 - Manual: You can also trigger this manually should you choose.
   - When discord releases a new API version, updates your gateways to new version with no downtime.

 ### Evals

 One of the last things we should do, is make it possible to run commands on this process.
 To do this, we simply create a small bot on this process with an eval command that listens for our messages only on our developer server.
 This way we can dynamically update any properties we may need to.
 For example, if discord updates the API version, we can easily switch the api version with a simple command.

+Please review the Evals section in Step 2 - REST portion of this guide to see how we made an eval in that process.
+The entire setup would be repeated here for the bot portion as well.
+That way you can dynamically change anything in your gateway.